joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/06/sports/olympics/olympics-tv-schedule-tonight.html?searchResultPosition=1

 **Mikaela Shiffrin faces stiff competition from rivals in women’s giant slalom.**\
-`An overarching story line of the women’s World Cup circuit this season has been a hotly contested duel between Shiffrin and her chief rival, Petra Vlhova of Slovakia.`\
+`An overarching story line of the women’s World Cup circuit this season has been a hotly contested duel between Shiffrin and her chief competitor, Petra Vlhova of Slovakia.`\
 https://nytimes.com/2022/02/06/sports/olympics/mikaela-shiffrin-olympics.html?searchResultPosition=2

 **Russia leads the U.S. going into the final day of the figure skating team event.**\